 The Commissioner has the discretion to modify the operation of Div 7A in certain circumstances.
 This is possible under either s 109RB or s 109RD.
 The company needs to make a written application to the Commissioner with all the necessary information.
 There is no standard form.

 If the Div 7A issue is due to an honest mistake or inadvertent omission, the Commissioner can disregard a deemed dividend otherwise arising from Div 7A.
 Or he can permit the deemed dividend to be a frankable dividend by virtue of s 109RB ITAA36.
 The later is only possible in the case of a shareholder, but not an associate.

 TR 2010/8 sets out the necessary requirements before the Commissioner can make such a decision.
 It discusses s 109RB(1) in detail, including the meaning of “honest mistake” and “inadvertent omission”.

 The Commissioner has also issued a practice statement (PS LA 2011/29) which elaborates on various aspects of TR 2010/8.
 It gives a practical insight into how the ATO is likely to conduct investigations and evaluate a particular case.

-If the shortfall arises as a consequences beyond the recepient’s control, the commissioner can extend the deadline for a minimum yearly repayment under s 109E per s109 RD ITAA36.
+If the shortfall arises as a consequence beyond the recipient’s control, the commissioner can extend the deadline.
+The power to extend the deadline for a minimum yearly repayment comes from s 109E per s109 RD ITAA36.
 Such circumstances would include hospitalisation, a court freezing assets, or a bank subordinating the loan to prevent repayments.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 This applies to these show notes as well as the actual podcast interview.
 All information on Tax Talks is provided for entertainment purposes only and might no longer be up to date or correct.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s circumstances.